erickdumi74/vellum/README.md

 ```

-© 2025 Erick Dumitrescu.
+© 2025 Erick Dumitrescu - Terminal Minds.
 All rights reserved except as granted under the license.